The-Alpha-Project/alpha-legends/README.md

 -	Rename the app.config.dist file inside the WorldServer folder to app.config and edit it to point at your database server.

 [Client]
+-   Copy the Config.wtf file located insite the dist/ folder to your client's WTF folder.
 -	Execute the WoWClient.exe file with -uptodate argument.
 I also recommend executing it with -windowed argument and/or -console argument, for conveniences.
 Under GNU/Linux, Wine works fine, and under Windows, Windows XP compatibility mode is recommended.
 -	The account information is stored in a file called wow.ses.
 To create an account, launch the server and write `createacc name password [gmlevel (0 or 1)]` in the terminal.